Star Citizen is a controversial topic in gaming. To some, it is the game that dreams are made of. To others, it is

 A patch the next day promised to resolve some of the issues, so I jumped in again, recreated my character yet again and was able to play the game for about 30 minutes before I experienced my first crash of the night.

 After that, I had the 16007 error at least 20 times, had a dozen crashes, had to recreate my character twice, had to re-ride the initial train 5 times, and was able to actually play the game for about 6 hours over 4 sessions.

 The Star Citizen Dilemma

 For all of Star Citizens numerous, significant, irrefutable flaws, it is truly astonishing.

-Everything in Star Citizen has been meticulously put together with a level of detail that I have never seen in a video game.
+Everything in Star Citizen has been meticulously put together with an exceptional level of detail.
 Nothing feels like it has been copied and pasted a few dozen times to flesh out a room.
 Instead, each room, building, planet, space feels like a real living, breathing location somewhere out amongst the stars.
-The various stations already in the game have been designed to feel like they have been created by different corporations during different periods, with each having different levels of wear-and-tear in line with their location and purpose.
+The various stations already in the game have been designed to feel like they have been created by different corporations during different periods, with each having various levels of wear-and-tear in line with their location and purpose.

 The ships are just as impressive.
 Each of them is strikingly different and their scale can be intimidating.
 One was so large that I spent 10 minutes lost inside it, trying to navigate out of the spiralling corridors and room after room, each designed with a different purpose in mind, which one presumes will one day have crew members fulfilling their duties.
 They’re also great fun to fly and each feels different.

 The controls become second nature after some time, too, despite using just about every key on the keyboard.
 They are far from intuitive and could benefit from some simplification, but over the course of my time with Star Citizen, I Googled how to do each action when I needed to and gradually built up my repertoire.
 There is still no doubt much still to learn, but that is a testament to the amount that characters can do.